 Customer specifications for industrial mineral products are frequently based solely on physical properties rather than, or in addition to, chemical characteristics.
 Sample testing should include those tests that will provide the physical characteristics and chemical analyses that relate to the specifications of the end product.
-The initial testing carried out in the present study indicates that the quality of flake graphite is comparable to generally acceptable market standards.
+The initial testing carried out for the mineralized material from the LAB Graphite Property indicates that the quality of flake graphite is comparable to generally acceptable market standards.